 Now you can use the map, but you will also want to get the Camino trackfiles and maybe also your Caminos’ accommodations!

-At santiago.nl (the website of the Dutch Confraternity of Saint James) you will find KMZ and GPX files that show all the pilgrim routes in different countries.
-From the Netherlands, Belgium, France, Portugal and the Spanish Camino Frances, Primitivo and Invierno there are also files that show you where you can sleep.
-Maps.me and Google Earth use KMZ and KML files, most other apps and devices use GPX files.
+At this website santiago.nl you will find KMZ and GPX files that show all the pilgrim routes in different countries.
+There are also files that show you where you can sleep in the Netherlands, Belgium, France, Portugal and some of the Spanish Caminos.
+Organic Maps, Maps.me and Google Earth use KMZ and KML files, most other apps and devices use GPX files.

 But before downloading, you can also check these tracks and accommodations on this webpage: www.santiago.nl/looproutes-in-europa You can move, zoom and enlarge the map you see there.
 If you click exactly on any route, you will see the name, start- and ending place and distance of that camino.
 For the accommodations you can click on one of the the ‘eyeicoons’ inside the map.